Locate the right Chinchilla for your family. Visit us in Santa Cruz, California, to pick out your new pet today.

 Chinchillas are rodents native to the Andes Mountains in South America.
 These cute little animals have very dense and soft fur.
 Their fur is so coveted that, these species have been hunted almost into extinction for their fur.
 The fur trade in chinchillas is now largely relegated to Chinchilla farms.
 Because they are so soft and furry, and due to their shy demeanor, chinchillas have become popular as an exotic pet.
 As an exotic animal, pet owners need specialized knowledge in order to properly care for them.

 When budgeting the cost of a chinchilla as a pet, you have to account for the cage and other additional costs associated with owning a chinchilla.
 A standard chinchilla cage will cost about $200.
 However, chinchillas need a great deal of exercise, and a simple cage will not be enough.
 Unless you feel comfortable with allowing your chinchilla to roam your home, with the possibility that it might spray and chew on your furniture and carpeting, you will probably need more than just a standard cage to keep your chin happy and healthy.
-Multi-level chinchilla cages cost about $250+, and should include basic necessities like a water bottle, feeder, shelves, and a hiding place.
+Multi-level chinchilla cages cost about $250+, and should include basic necessities like a water bottle, feeder, shelves, exercise wheel, and a hiding place.
 Chins are nocturnal animals and will need shelter to hide in during the day.
-They also need exercise, and an exercise wheel should cost about $80 in addition to the price in when evaluating the cost of a chinchilla.
+They also need exercise, and an exercise wheel should cost about $80 in addition to the price when evaluating the cost of a chinchilla.
 A dust bath house is also required.

 Chinchilla Vet Costs

-When evaluating chinchilla cost, remember that you will need to transport your chinchilla to the vet when necessary.
+When considering chinchilla cost, remember that you will need to transport your chinchilla to the vet when necessary.
 These are relatively inexpensive visits at about $40.
 Chins can be neutered, but this procedure can be risky as the animals can have a fatal reaction to the anesthetic.
 Chinchillas can live 15 to 20 years or more, as pets, if they are well taken care of.
 To prevent problems with their teeth, provide your chin with proper chew toys.
 Their rodent teeth do not stop growing.
 Unless they can wear them down by chewing, their teeth can become overgrown and present serious problems.
 Chins are intelligent animals and need exercise and interaction to stay happy.
 Stressed or bored chinchillas can develop a host of serious health problems.
 To find a qualified veterinary doctor, refer to one of the several internet chinchilla clubs as they have lists of veterinarians around the country who know how properly to care for chinchillas.

 Chinchillas are nocturnal animals.
 As such, they each need their own place to hide during the day.
 They are also intelligent social creatures, who need hours of interaction every day, and prefer to live with a buddy.